- Areas of Expertise

 - Hong Kong

 - Predictive Analytics for Youth Political Participation (Asia Regional)

 - Solomon Islands

 - Sri Lanka

 - Women’s Political Leadership and Gender Equality

-Johanna Kao serves as Regional Director for Asia-Pacific for IRI.
+Johanna Kao serves as Senior Director for Asia-Pacific for IRI.
 She brings more than 20 years’ experience in international political development, nonprofit management and citizen empowerment to this role, and has lived and worked in the Asia region most of her life.
 The Asia-Pacific division includes a diverse range of countries and political systems, ranging from Pakistan to the Pacific Islands and Mongolia to the Maldives.

 Johanna’s tenure with IRI has seen her live and work in some of Asia’s most challenging and exciting countries.
 Most recently, as regional Senior Advisor based in Burma – her fifth country posting with IRI – Johanna provided strategic and programmatic oversight and support to IRI’s programs in the region.
 Before Burma, Johanna was based in Hong Kong from 2008 to 2014 as Asia Senior Advisor and Country Director for China, managing IRI’s programs on governance, civil society development and political participation.

 From 2003 to 2008, Johanna ran IRI’s projects for Indonesia and Timor-Leste, based in Jakarta.
 From 2002 to 2003, she managed one of IRI’s largest election support programs as country director in Cambodia.
 In June 2000, Johanna launched IRI’s programs in Timor-Leste, opening an office there later that year.
 She has observed elections in Burma, Timor-Leste, Cambodia, Indonesia, Tunisia, Afghanistan, the Solomon Islands and Papua New Guinea, and led IRI’s entry into Timor-Leste, Vietnam, Laos and Burma.